Business Continuity Plan

 Our business continuity plan addresses: data back-up and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counter-party impact; regulatory reporting; and assuring our customers prompt access to their funds and securities if we are unable to continue our business.

 Significant business disruptions can vary in their scope, such as only our firm, a single building housing our firm, the business district where our firm is located, the city where we are located, or the whole region.
 Within each of these areas, the severity of the disruption can also vary from minimal to severe.
 In a disruption to only our firm or a building housing our firm, we will transfer our operations to a local site when needed and expect to recover and resume business within 24 hours.
 In a disruption affecting our business district, city, or region, we will transfer our operations to a site outside of the affected area, and recover and resume business within 24 hours.
-In either situation, we plan to continue in business, transfer operations to our clearing firm if necessary, and notify you through this web site or the emergency numbers listed above on how to contact us.
-If the significant business disruption is so severe that it prevents us from remaining in business, we will assure our customer's prompt access to their funds and securities.
+In either situation, we plan to continue in business, transfer operations to our clearing firm if necessary, and notify you through our web site or the emergency numbers listed about on how to contact us.
+If the significant business disruption is so severe that it prevents us from remaining in business, we will assure our customer’s prompt access to their funds and securities.